How to Make Perfect Roasted Garlic

 This post may contain affiliate links.
 Please read our disclosure policy.

 Soft, mild, creamy and so easy to make at home!
-You'll find so many ways to use this!
+You'll find so many ways to use roasted garlic!

-We’ve all ordered things made with roasted garlic in restaurants, but it’s highly possible that making it at home seemed daunting.
-But it’s really so, so easy.
-Not like “Oh, soufflés are so easy!”.
+We’ve all ordered things made with roasted garlic in restaurants, and it’s highly possible that making it at home seemed daunting, but it’s really so, so easy.
+Not like, “Oh, soufflés are so easy!”
 More like if-you-can-drizzle-something-with-oil-and-wrap-it-in-aluminum-foil-you-can-do-this easy.
-And then – perfect roasted garlic!
+And Voilà: perfect roasted garlic!

 How to Roast Garlic

-In general I usually bake garlic in a 375 to 400 degree oven, but happily you can make roasted garlic at any temperature ranging from about 275 degrees to 425 degrees, you just need to adjust the timing up or down.
+In general, I usually bake garlic in a 375- to 400-degree oven.
+Happily, you can make roasted garlic at any temperature ranging from about 275 degrees to 425 degrees, you just need to adjust the timing up or down.

-You can do as many of these as you want, at the same time.
-Slice the top off each head of garlic so that the top of the cloves are exposed.
+1. Prepare the garlic: Slice the top off each head of garlic so that the top of the cloves are exposed.

-When cool enough to handle, squeeze out the roasted garlic from the papery wrapper, pressing up from the bottom to pop it out.
+1. Extract the garlic: Once cool enough to handle, squeeze out the roasted garlic cloves from the papery wrapper, pressing up from the bottom to pop it out.

 Woman separating cloves of roasted garlic from the bulb.

-It will keep, well wrapped, in the fridge for at least a week, or tuck it in the freezer for up to 3 months.
-If you want to freeze it just separate it into cloves and put it in a sturdy zipper top bag, so it defrosts faster and so it’s easier to use what you need.
+Roasted garlic will keep, well wrapped, in the fridge for at least a week, or you can tuck it in the freezer for up to 3 months.
+If you want to freeze it, just separate it into cloves and put it in a sturdy zipper-top bag, so it defrosts faster and so it’s easier to use what you need.

 Pin this now to find it later